Unhoused Youth Community Resources Directory

 When it comes to gender identity, transgender women feel the least safe online, and cisgender men the safest.

 Transgender women are the most likely to be outed against their will online, while cisgender men are least likely.
-To read the entire Survey by connecting to URL below.
+To read the entire Survey go to the website.

 PFLAG Atlanta promotes the health and well-being of lesbian, gay, bisexual, and transgender people, their families, and friends through support, education, and advocacy.